Our Story

 Seeds in Freiburg, Germany

 Bioelectrix traces its roots to the University of Freiburg, where our founders explored how subtle electrical cues influence cell behavior and tissue repair.
-Those years in the lab taught us two things: bioelectricity matters, and translating it responsibly would take persistence.

 At Bioelectrix, our journey began with a simple question: what if we could help the body heal itself faster using electricity?

 When we began studying this challenge, we found that the body already uses electricity to support healing.
-Skin cells respond to tiny electrical signals that help guide where they move and what they do.

-But skin is different from the brain or muscles which the science originated from.
 To influence skin cells and support healing, electrical stimulation must be gentle and continuous over longer periods.
 Traditional electrode materials, such as metals used in many medical devices, are not well suited for this.
 Over time, they can trigger unwanted chemical reactions, including gas formation or pH changes, that may harm sensitive wound tissue.

 That is the problem we set out to solve.